Split Personalities (video game): Release

-Splitz
+Reception

+Legacy

-In 1993, Imagineer released a Game Boy version of the game called Splitz, known in Japan as Splitz: Nigaoe 15 Game.
+In 1993, Imagineer released a Game Boy version called Splitz, known in Japan as Splitz: Nigaoe 15 Game.
 The game was only released in Europe and Japan, and never saw release in North America.

 While the mechanics of the game stayed the same, the puzzles and bonus blocks were changed.
-Like the original game, there are ten stages, with the addition of three bonus stages, which occur after every three levels are completed.
+Like the original game, there are ten stages, with the addition of three bonus stages, which occur after three levels are completed.
 In the bonus stages, the player arranges the tiles in a more traditional way of a sliding puzzle.
 Some of the caricature puzzles include Abraham Lincoln, Albert Einstein, and Elvis Presley.
 However, Ronald Reagan and Marilyn Monroe were kept in the game, but moved to other levels.